Limited time discount

 FAQ on Onboarding Survey Questions

-What timing works best for onboarding surveys?
+What is the best rating scale for onboarding surveys?

 Should onboarding surveys be anonymous?

-How should we act on survey feedback?
+How do you act on onboarding survey results?

 Conclusion